Transportation Corridor Official Map Act.

 (4) The North Carolina Turnpike Authority for any project being studied pursuant to G.S.
 136-89.183.

 (5) The Wilmington Urban Area Metropolitan Planning Organization for Department projects R-3300 and U-4751.

 Before a city adopts a transportation corridor official map that extends beyond the extraterritorial jurisdiction of its building permit issuance and subdivision control ordinances, or adopts an amendment to a transportation corridor official map outside the extraterritorial jurisdiction of its building permit issuance and subdivision control ordinances, the city shall obtain approval from the Board of County Commissioners.

 (a1) No property may be regulated under this Article until:

-(1) The governing board of the city, the county, the regional transportation authority, the North Carolina Turnpike Authority, or the Department of Transportation has held a public hearing in each county affected by the map on the proposed map or amendment.
+(1) The governing board of the city, the county, the regional transportation authority, the North Carolina Turnpike Authority, the Department of Transportation, or any other entity listed in subsection (a) of this section has held a public hearing in each county affected by the map on the proposed map or amendment.
 Notice of the hearing shall be provided:

 a.
 By publication at least once a week for four successive weeks prior to the hearing in a newspaper having general circulation in the county in which the transportation corridor to be designated is located.